singlestore-labs/python-wasi/README.md

 It is possible to build without Docker if you have WASI SDK and the other tools required to build CPython already installed.

-### Cloning CPython and/or wasix Manually
+### Cloning CPython Manually

-The paths to the CPython source and wasix source are configurable in the `run.sh` script.
+The paths to the CPython source is configurable in the `run.sh` script.
 You can clone them manually before running `run.sh`.
 This method can be used to change the source branch used prior to running the build.